Cambuchi/Manga-Updates-Webscraper/README.md

 Used by client to sort mangas by availability and popularity to determine which titles to begin scanlating.

 Currently set to scrape the first 10 manga IDs at a rate of 1 request per second, quick edit will be needed to scrape more.
 There is no robots.txt so just be mindful with use.

+manga_updates_info.csv - an example file featuring the first 10 manga IDs scraped.
+Use to see what data is parsed.